jmettraux/rufus-scheduler/README.md

 It does not persist your schedules.
 When the process is gone and the scheduler instance with it, the schedules are gone.

+A rufus-scheduler instance will go on scheduling while it is present among the object in a Ruby process.
+To make it stop scheduling you have to call its [`#shutdown` method](#schedulershutdown).

 ## related and similar gems